 Direct laryngoscopy lets us see deeper into your throat with a fiber-optic scope.
 There are rigid scopes, which are often used in surgery to remove foreign objects, perform biopsies, remove polyps or perform laser treatments.
 It may also be used to help find cancer of the voice box.
 Rigid scopes are used under general anesthesia.

 In the office, we use a fiber-optic scope, which is thin and flexible and enables direct access to your throat.
 First, you may be given a numbing spray and/or a medication to dry up the secretions in your nose and throat.
 Then Drs.
-Chapman, Anderson or Ballinger will put the scope through your nose and gently down your throat.
+Chapman or Anderson will put the scope through your nose and gently down your throat.

 How To Prepare